vdanielb/vdanielb.github.io/_pages/hikes.md

 layout: page
 permalink: /hikes/
 title: hikes
-description: Pictures of places I've hiked in.
+description: pictures of places I've hiked in
 nav: true
 nav_order: 2
 ---

-I think my high school made me enjoy hiking and just walking through nature, but it wasn't until I got to the U.S. that I started hiking myself.
+I think my high school made me enjoy hiking and walking through nature, but it wasn't until I got to the U.S. that I started hiking myself.
 Nature areas in America are well maintained and beautiful.
+Anyway, here are some pictures from some of the places I've gone hiking.
 I use the word "hike" a bit liberally.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">